ga-curriculum/intro-to-javascript-arrays/iteration/README.md

 > - ***I***mperative programming requires ***i***nstructions to carry out a task.
 > - ***D***eclarative programming is a ***d***ecree unconcerned with how the result happens, just that it does.

 A `for...of` loop has couple of extra unique features in addition to this more declarative approach.
-Check out the [`break` and `continue` Level Up](../level-up/break.md) for more.

 > ⚠️ JavaScript also provides a `for...in` loop.
 It's designed mainly for iterating over an object's properties rather than array items.
 Be sure you're using the correct loop for your needs.